 In the above cells, you can see that the formula calculates a sum in cell D15 but the formula includes D15 in its range.

 Say, you decide to select help from the dialogue box.
 Then the following help box or search term will appear giving you various tips to correct your formula.

-- Click On Menu bar, Click on Formulas
+- Click On the Menu bar, Click on Formulas

 - Select Error Checking and a drop-down list will unfold.